-23 Although knowledge of how to transform resources into rights enjoyment will change over time, rapid and abrupt changes in best practice technology are unlikely.
+24 Although knowledge of how to transform resources into rights enjoyment will change over time, rapid and abrupt changes in best practice technology are unlikely.

-24 The APFs for HRMI's 2021 ESR metrics were constructed in 2021 using all data available at that time since 1995 For several of the indicators, specifically, the PISA indicators, the food security indicator and the affordable housing indicator, data are not available as far back as 1995.
+25 The APFs for HRMI's 2023 Update ESR metrics were constructed in 2021 using all data available at that time since 1995.
+For several of the indicators, specifically, the PISA indicators, the food security indicator, the affordable housing indicator, and the Harmonized test score data are not available as far back as 1995.
 In those cases, we use all available data when constructing the APFs.